South Downs Planetarium and Science Centre: History

 At about the same time, a Viewlex-Minolta S-IIb star projector (dating from 1977) was retired by the Armagh Planetarium and acquired for the South Downs Planetarium.
 The projector had not been used for some years but astronomer Dr John Mason (a former president of the British Astronomical Association) was able to put it back into working order.

 After a seven-year fundraising campaign, led by the project's Patron Sir Patrick Moore, the construction and fitting out of the star theatre, adjoining foyer and associated facilities were completed and the Planetarium opened in June 2001 and was inaugurated by Moore and the Astronomer Royal, Sir Martin Rees in April 2002.
 Moore (in 2011) attributed the success of the project to four prime-movers: John Mason, John Green, Peter Fray and Roger Prout.

-John Green was appointed MBE in the 2004 New Year Honours list for services to the Planetarium.

 To complement the Science Centre the British and Irish Meteorite Society donated a substantial meteorite collection in 2005.

 In 2011 the Planetarium featured in an episode of the BBC series The Sky at Night.

 Facilities

 The Planetarium has a 100-seater auditorium, displays, shop, library and computer room.
 The centrepiece of the star theatre is the projector which projects nearly 4500 stars and other celestial objects on to the dome.
-There is free car parking adjacent to the Planetarium building, easy access for the disabled, and it is only a short walk from Chichester rail and bus stations.
+There is free car parking adjacent to the Planetarium building, easy access for the disabled, and it is only a short (856mt) walk from Chichester rail and bus stations.

 The Planetarium puts on new public shows every month, usually on Friday evenings and Sunday afternoons, but also at other times during school holidays.
 In addition to presentations in the star theatre, there is a learning centre featuring full HD projection, a range of wall-mounted displays and desktop computers running a range of astronomically-related programs.